JulianKarlBauer/mechkit/paper/paper.md

 In the context of engineering applications in three spatial dimensions, deformations and stresses in solids are usually described by second-order tensors.
-Introduced as linear mappings between the second order tensors of observed deformations and causal stresses, fourth-order tensors have a special role in the field of linear elasticity.
+As linear mappings between observed deformations and possibly causal stresses, fourth-order tensors have a special role in the field of linear elasticity.
 To this end, the methods in `mechkit` are focussed on second- and fourth-order tensors.
 Main motivations can thus be found in the research concerning linear elasticity